nodejs/corepack/DESIGN.md

 While npm is favored by the majority of the ecosystem, a significant portion decided to use different tools.
 Their use cases deserve to be heard rather than be discarded simply because a slightly higher percentage of users happens not to directly benefit from it.
 Additionally, keeping powers balanced is important - even more so given that npm is a corporate entity with little oversight.

-From the npm perspective, a project such as Pmm would also have its benefits: projects regularly break when upgrading from one Node version to another because of npm being upgraded as well.
+From the npm perspective, a project such as Corepack would also have its benefits: projects regularly break when upgrading from one Node version to another because of npm being upgraded as well.
 By pinning the package manager version, they would ensure that their users only upgrade when they are ready to, decreasing accidental frustration.

 ## Known issues

 - The `pnpx` and `npx` binaries can only be called from within pnpm and npm projects, respectively.
 This is because otherwise we cannot infer the package manager version from the local manifest, as it would list another package manager instead.
-Fixing that is possible if we include "global installs" features inside pmm (so that we would fallback to the global `npx` in those circumstances).
+Fixing that is possible if we include "global installs" features inside corepack (so that we would fallback to the global `npx` in those circumstances).
 It seemed out of scope for the initial prototype, but we certainly can discuss it in an issue.